 - The Leader: Essentially takes Col. Lawhorn's place after his death, even taking up the latter's callsign "Black Knight".

 - Colonel Badass/The Leader: The leader of the Black Knight Legion and first to use the callsign "Black Knight" in the campaign's run.
 The 'Mech he uses in his very first appearance on the field happens to be the only one of its kind to appear in the campaign, the 75-ton Black Knight, which Eric eventually gets to use himself after his demise.

 - Killed Off for Real: Pretty early on in the campaign.
 The events that led to his death are the motivation for the protagonists' actions throughout the rest of the campaign.

-- The Ace: Specter graduated at the top of his class in the pilot program on Outreach for larger mercenary outfits to "sponsor" smaller ones.
+- The Ace: Spectre graduated at the top of his class in the pilot program on Outreach for larger mercenary outfits to "sponsor" smaller ones.

-- Player Character: The framing device is an aged Specter (post-Jihad) telling the tale of his exploits.
+- Player Character: The framing device is an aged Spectre (post-Jihad) telling the tale of his exploits.